hamza-mughees/Day-of-the-Week/README.md

 }
 ```

-Despite this, I thought it would be fun to make my own method, which uses Zeller's rule to calculate the day of the week for any given date.
+Despite of this, I thought it would be fun to make my own method, which uses Zeller's rule to calculate the day of the week for any given date.

-Zeller's rule states the following:
+Zeller's rule states:

 <img src="https://github.com/hamza-mughees/Day-of-the-Week/blob/master/formula.png" width="600">